Employee COVID-19 Resources, Testing, and Vaccine Information

 - You can continue to work throughout this time as long as you are symptom monitoring every day and report no symptoms.
 Your manager/supervisor will be responsible for checking your symptom monitoring sheets.

 - If at any time you develop symptoms, Employee Health should be notified and you should cease working.

 - You will be required to wear an N95 throughout your work shifts until your household member’s quarantine is over.

-- You should not take un-masked work breaks or lunch breaks with other staff members to avoid accidental exposure.
+- You should not take unmasked work breaks or lunch breaks with other staff members to avoid accidental exposure.

-- If non-patient facing tasks are available they should be prioritized
+- If non-patient-facing tasks are available they should be prioritized

 Exposures outside of household members are handled on a case-by-case basis and need to be discussed with Employee Health.

 Employees are highly encouraged to receive the COVID-19 Vaccine for the safety of our staff, patients, and residents.
-ECF employees should discuss vaccine availability with their supervisor.
+ECF employees should discuss vaccine availability with their supervisors.
 All other employees are encouraged to call Employee Health.
 You may also choose to receive the vaccine at a local community vaccine center.
 Here are just a few options to find Vaccination Centers near you.